fosatech/Raven/README.md

-# SDR-STK Development Setup Instructions
+# STK Sweep Development Setup Instructions

-This README provides detailed instructions on how to set up the SDR-STK development environment.
+This README provides detailed instructions on how to set up the STK Sweep development environment.
 Follow these steps to get started.

 ## Prerequisites